micycle1/PGS/README.md

 <details><summary>Maven/Gradle</summary>
 <p>

-You can use the library in a Maven or Gradle project via [Jitpack](https://jitpack.io/#micycle1/PGS).
-Hosted as a artifact via Jitpack.
-With this you can use PGS in a Maven or Gradle Java project outside the Processing IDE.
+PGS is hosted as a Maven or Gradle artifact via [Jitpack](https://jitpack.io/#micycle1/PGS).
+With this you can easily use PGS in a Maven or Gradle Java project outside the Processing IDE.
 </p>
 </details>